dakyskye/dxhd/README.md

 ### I use ranges, released key events and chords from sxhkd, does dxhd have them

-Yes! and no.  dxhd has released key events and ranges, but no chords (yet - [wip](https://github.com/dakyskye/dxhd/issues/8))
+Yes!
+And no.  dxhd has released key events and ranges, but no chords (yet - [wip](https://github.com/dakyskye/dxhd/issues/8))

 ### Is dxhd faster than sxhkd